Complex Trauma Surgeries in Nagpur

 Conditions Requiring Complex Trauma Surgeries for Pelvic Fractures

-- Multiple and Comminuted Fractures: Fractures where the pelvis is broken into several pieces, making simple fixation challenging.
+- Multiple and Comminuted Fractures: Pelvis broken into several pieces, making simple fixation challenging.
+Requires advanced reconstruction to restore stability and prevent deformity.

-- Fractures with Vascular or Nerve Injury: Cases where the fracture is associated with injury to major blood vessels or nerves, requiring simultaneous vascular or nerve repair.
+- Fractures with Vascular or Nerve Injury: Damage to major vessels or nerves near the pelvis.
+Requires simultaneous vascular or nerve repair to preserve limb function.

 Complete Procedure of Complex Trauma Surgeries for Pelvic Fractures